patrickroteman/FetchStaffAssessment/README.md

 1. Alamofire was chosen as it serves as a nice facade over the default NSURLSession APIs when making web requests with Swift Concurrency support built in.
 2. Mocker from WeTransfer was chosen to help mock network requests.
 It was chosen primarily because it seemed to be one of the popular choices from some online searches.
 It feels a little clunkier to set up than other more general mocking tools I've used, and it prevents tests that do mocking from running in parralel, so it isn't actually a great choice but I kept it rather than finding a replacement.
+3. SDWebImageSwiftUI is used for fetching and caching images.
+SDWebImage is one of the most popular and robust open source image loading libraries.
+While the AsyncImage view built in to SwiftUI is solid, it does not have as much control as SDWebImage offers and has no built in caching.
+It is certainly possible to build in the caching manually but SDWebImage already handles it effeciently (along with futureproofing for gifs and other image types).
+The primary consideration to NOT use it would be considerations around app size, as users on older phones can be very sensitive to app sizes.

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.